F. X. Hadi Rudyatmo

-Fransiskus Xaverius Hadi Rudyatmo (born 13 February 1960), commonly referred to as F. X. Hadi Rudyatmo, is an Indonesian politician and was the former Mayor of Surakarta.
+Fransiskus Xaverius Hadi Rudyatmo (born 13 February 1960) is an Indonesian politician and former Mayor of Surakarta.
 His party is the Indonesian Democratic Party – Struggle (PDI-P).

-Before he was mayor, he had been elected into Surakarta's city council in 2004, and became the deputy mayor in 2005.
+Before his role as mayor, he was elected to Surakarta's city council in 2004, and eventually became deputy mayor in 2005.
 After being reelected in 2010, he became the mayor when Joko Widodo became the Governor of Jakarta.
 He was then reelected in 2015.
+Prior to entering politics, he had worked as a welder and owned his own workshop.

+After PDI-P and Jokowi's worsening ties in 2023, he became a prominent critic of Jokowi and his family.